protocol-governed-computing/pgc_release/README.md

 ## What is here

 - `snapshot/` — the sealed snapshot, expanded.
-597 files across seven governed domains.
-- `MANIFEST.md` — snapshot id, conformance result, and the nine components with their version DOIs and commits at `v3`.
+- `MANIFEST.md` — snapshot id, conformance result, and the nine components with their version DOIs and commits, for the identity this release carries.
 - `.zenodo.json` — deposit metadata; the GitHub–Zenodo integration reads it when a release is tagged.

 ## Verifying